 Plan a walk with a friend

-Between the flu and the coronavirus, it’s important to remain socially distanced when visiting friends, and the best way to do this is to plan a walk.
+Between the flu and the coronavirus, you may still want to remain socially distanced when visiting friends and the best way to do this is to plan a walk.
 According to research, getting back to nature can help reduce stress, anxiety and depression, and it may even improve your memory.
 Plus, walking with someone from outside your household can help fight off feelings of isolation.

 Exercise can also help reenergize and rejuvenate your mind and body.